 Paul has extensive experience in facilitating high-level strategic change workshops, which include instructor-led training sessions.
 Over the past 15 years, he has worked with a wide variety of companies and individuals and is highly regarded for his ability to help management teams work together.

 Tim Danaher - Partner - Brunswick Group (and former Editor of Retail Week)

 Steve Connell - Owner - Inspire

 Corporate and Consumer markets as well as the Retail, Financial Services, Leisure, Hotels and Hospitality verticals.
-Steve is the Programme Director for the Oxford Summer School Academy.
+Steve is the Programme Director for the OSS Academy.
 A delegate in 1994, Steve served as a Group Director for 8 years and Vice Chairman for two before becoming Summer School Chairman for 4 years between 2005 and 2008.
 In 2003 Steve established inspire, a sales, marketing and management development company.
 Steve has a degree in marketing and a strong sales, service and marketing background.
 He has significant experience of the

 Through inspire, Steve offers a range of services including consulting on business strategy, sales and marketing, training and development, coaching, facilitation and lecturing, both in the UK and overseas.
 He is a strategic thinker and an enthusiastic and energetic leader as well as a fluent, articulate, persuasive and inspirational communicator.
 With highly developed coaching and motivational skills Steve is a proven presenter with experience of conference speaking, after dinner speaking, chairing and presenting at industry events and customer board presentations.
 Steve is also an author with his first book, Personal Brand Essence published in May 2009 and another on the way.